Clackamas River Intake

-A new river intake pump station, at the western edge of Chief Charles Ames Park, was approved by the Gladstone Planning Commission earlier this year.
 The new fish friendly water pump station will deliver water from the Clackamas River to the Lake Oswego Tigard Water Partnership’s water treatment plant in West Linn.
 The new facility will have the capacity to pump up to 38 million gallons per day (mgd) to serve Tigard and Lake Oswego customers, up from the 16 mgd capacity of the current facility.
 The new facility has a residential-looking façade, improved fencing, high quality building materials, a drinking fountain and native landscaping.
 It will be constructed just east of the existing pump station.

 The existing facility will be removed.
 The raw water pipeline that carries untreated water from the intake facility to the water treatment plant in West Linn will also be replaced.

 In this video, City of Gladstone Public Works Supervisor, Scott Tabor, explains the benefits that Gladstone will receive by coordinating with the Lake Oswego Tigard Water Partnership team.

 Sign up to receive email notices.
 Mark the ‘Clackamas Water Intake’ as your interest.